pjehan/FlexibleJS/README.md

 ```

 #### Builder
-The builder component can be use to display a page builder.
+The builder component can be used to display a page builder.
 A page builder allow a website administrator to create a responsive webpage by adding components into rows and columns.
 ```json
 {
   "id": "component-identifier",